andriyukr/controllers/README.md

 ### NODE_B_NAME

-...
+... -->

-## Bugs & Feature Requests
+## Licence

+The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.

+## Notes

+ - This code is written for research purpose and has not been fully optimized.
+In the future I will add more functionalities and improve efficiency, and also add more comment.
-Please report bugs and request features using the [Issue Tracker](https://github.com/ethz-asl/ros_best_practices/issues). -->
+ - Please report bugs and request features using the [Issue Tracker](https://github.com/andriyukr/controllers/issues).

 [ROS]: http://www.ros.org